duleorlovic/aws_tips/README.md

 ```

 To move data you should use Aws DataSync (migrating by syncing, not one step),
+DataSync can sync with S3, EFS, FSx, keeps file permissions and metadata.
+Agent
+is running on schedule, daily weekly.
+Problem could be a slow internet
-Transfer Family is used when copying using network takes more than a week.
+connection.
+Transfer Family is used when copying using network takes more than a
-For streaming use Amazon Kinesis Data Streams and Firehose.
+week, so we get a device with agent preinstalled, which pull the data into local
+storage and than we ship the device to aws.
+Sync can be between different
+services, or between different cloud providers.
 For offline: Snowcone (hdd), snowball edge (ssd) and snowmobile (for exabytes).
 Most cost optimal is to transfer on premises data to multiple Snowball edge
 storage optimized devices and copy to Amazon S3 and create lifecycle policy to